viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 <!--8908044-->
 >**Looking for consumer information?** See [Retrace your steps with Recall](https://support.microsoft.com/windows/retrace-your-steps-with-recall-aa03f8a0-a78b-4b3e-b0a1-2eb8ac48701c).

 Recall (preview) allows users to search locally saved and locally analyzed snapshots of their screen using natural language.
 By default, Recall is disabled and removed on managed devices.
-IT admins can choose if they want to allow Recall to be used in their organizations and users, on their own, won't be able to install or enable it on their managed device if the Allow Recall policy is disabled.
+IT admins can choose if they want to allow Recall to be used in their organizations and users, on their own, won't be able to enable it on their managed device if the Allow Recall policy is disabled.
 IT admins, on their own, can't start saving snapshots for end users.
 Recall is an opt-in experience that requires end user consent to save snapshots.
 Users can choose to enable or disable saving snapshots for themselves anytime.
 IT admins can only set policies that give users the option to enable saving snapshots and configure certain policies for Recall.

 This article provides information about Recall and how to manage it in a commercial environment.